 PREPARING YOUR EVENTS

 There are many ways you and your organization can participate in the Our Homes, Our Voices Week of Action.
-Here are some ideas for how you can get involved and start planning events, including the webinar below.
+See some ideas below.
 If you have questions, want to know how to collaborate with those in your community, or are ready to share details about your event, contact email@example.com.

 RALLY OR PRESS CONFERENCE